AdobeDocs/workfront-learn.en/help/workfront-dam/system-setup/system-setup-groups-and-users.md

 ---
-title: Understand groups and users in [!UICONTROL Workfront DAM]
+title: Set up groups and users
 description: Learn how to create folders, groups, and users in [!UICONTROL Workfront DAM].
 Understand the user role types and grant permissions to folders.
 activity: use
 feature: Digital Content and Documents